szehoyeu/szehoyeu.github.io/_posts/2024-05-06-Microsoft-Transfer-FSMO-Roles.md

 ---
 >
 #### NOTE:
-Login to the TARGET Machine that you want to transfter the FSMO roles to.
+Login to the TARGET Machine that you want to transfer the FSMO roles to.
 {: .prompt-tip }